dentarg/auth0-blog/_posts/2017-10-17-sqlalchemy-orm-tutorial-for-python-developers.markdown

     id = Column(Integer, primary_key=True)
 ```

-In this case we had to create a helper table to persist the association between instances of `Student` and instances of `Class`, as this wouldn't be possible without an extra table.
+In this case, we had to create a helper table to persist the association between instances of `Student` and instances of `Class`, as this wouldn't be possible without an extra table.
 Note that, to make SQLAlchemy aware of the helper table, we passed it in the `secondary` parameter of the `relationship` function.

 The above code snippets show just a subset of the mapping options available on SQLAlchemy.
 In the following sections, we are going to take a deeper look into each one of the available relationship patterns.
 Besides that, [the official documentation is a great reference to learn more about relationship patterns on SQLAlchemy](http://docs.sqlalchemy.org/en/latest/orm/basic_relationships.html).